Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 Thus, the common and important parts of any entity type, besides its `id`, are the `attributes` and `components`.
 The attributes are mainly used to store key-value system data.
 Components, on the other hand, is the place where the properties of the model parts are stored using a certain schema.

-***Note:*** For the time being, the filtering using attributes and components is limited and will be soon extended.
+**NOTE:** For the time being, the filtering which uses attributes and components is limited, but soon it will be extended.

 #### b.
 Use closure-queries for a more advanced search

-Using filters (when it will be avaialble) will be useful, but might be limited to providing only data (e.g., assets, relationships) belonging to a certain set with common properties (e.g. of same types, having the same attributes, components etc.).
+Using filters (when it becomes available) will be useful, but might be limited to providing only data (e.g., assets, relationships) that belongs to a certain set with common properties (e.g., of same types, having the same attributes, components, etc.)
-However, when it comes to traversing the data graph, having a starting point like a given asset and getting other assets related to the starting asset (by traversing the relationships it's part of) is a way more complex task.
+However, when it comes to traversing the data graph, having a starting point like a given asset, and getting other assets related to the starting asset (by traversing the relationships it is part of) is a much more complex task.

-In context of Data Exchange, this task of traversing the graph is made through closure queries and can be performed through [v1/collections/{collectionId}/exchanges/{exchangeId}/assets:get-closure](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getassetclosure-POST/?sha=forge_fdxs_master_preview) call by passing a certain set of parameters to the request body.
+In context of the Data Exchange, this task of traversing the graph is made through closure queries, and can be performed through [v1/collections/{collectionId}/exchanges/{exchangeId}/assets:get-closure](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getassetclosure-POST/?sha=forge_fdxs_master_preview) call by passing a certain set of parameters to the request body.

 For example, the minimum request body is like the following: